What's an LMS?

 We covered the basics of what LMS platforms are and what they do.

-There is also some more advanced features that your LMS might or might not do (and if it doesn't, you can always toss it and get TalentLMS).
+There are also some more advanced features that your LMS might or might not support (and if it doesn't, you can always toss it and get TalentLMS).
 Those are: